open-telemetry/opentelemetry.io/content/en/docs/demo/collector-data-flow-dashboard/index.md

 "OpenTelemetry Collector Data Flow" dashboard under browse icon on the left-hand side of the screen.

-Dashboard mainly consists of four sections:
+The dashboard has four main sections:

 1. Process Metrics
 2. Traces Pipeline